 An Eclipse, which is also referred to as ‘Grahan’, holds religious significance for many Hindus who follow rituals as per the Hindu calendar.
 Eclipse is of two types, Solar Eclipse and Lunar Eclipse and it occurs when an astronomical object obscure the path of rays partially or fully, due to the placement of a second object.
 It is a spectacular sight and a rare astronomical event which is only visible from a limited area.
 While many find eclipses amazing and eagerly waits for its happening, ancient Hindu texts suggest that it is not something that we should all be eagerly waiting for.

 Rahu and Ketu denote the two points of intersection of the paths of the Sun and the Moon as they move around the celestial sphere.
 Therefore, Rahu and Ketu are respectively called the North and the South Lunar nodes.
 Sometimes when the moon passes these nodes, it is aligned perfectly between the earth and the sun to create eclipses.
 The fact that eclipses occur when Sun and Moon are at one of these points gives rise to the myth of the swallowing of the Sun.
-In Hindu astrology (Jyotish-Shastra), these cycles of Rahu and Ketu are well known, but their association with eclipses served to make the characters Rahu and Ketu eerily unknown, hidden and dark.
+In Hindu astrology (Jyotish Shastra), these cycles of Rahu and Ketu are well known, but their association with eclipses served to make the characters Rahu and Ketu eerily unknown, hidden and dark.
+(Also Read – The story behind Rahu and Ketu and their significance)

 Why are Hindu temples closed during eclipses and what happens inside the temple during this time?

 The wise men from the past were aware of the effects of eclipses on temples, thus its effects on us.
-As a result, the temple doors are closed to minimise the negative effects of eclipses on the aura of the idols, the temples and thus the devotees who visit the temples.
+As a result, the temple doors are closed to minimize the negative effects of eclipses on the aura of the idols, the temples, and thus the devotees who visit the temples.